What Is Church Stewardship?

 Establish a timeline and set mini-goals.
 Especially in larger churches, planning and implementing an outreach strategy can take months.
 Having deadlines for meeting particular milestones can help keep you on track.

 Go as far as necessary with specific objectives.
-If a component of stewardship is to sponsor scholarships to summer camps for underprivileged youth, know how many kids do you want to support.
+If a component of stewardship is to sponsor scholarships to summer camps for underprivileged youth, know how many kids you want to support.

 There can be a lot of energy behind bigger goals, especially if funding is for a new service or ministry project.
 But, success or failure will most likely be determined by how well you and your congregation stick to the many specific foundational steps.